walmartlabs/lacinia/docs/tutorial/designer-data.rst

 So far, we've been working with just a single entity type, BoardGame.

-Let's see what we can do when we add Designer to the mix.
+Let's see what we can do when we add the Designer entity type to the mix.

-Initially, we'll define each designer in terms of an id, a name, and an optional home page URL.
+Initially, we'll define each Designer in terms of an id, a name, and an optional home page URL.

 .. ex:: add-designers dev-resources/cgg-data.edn